Volunteer Experience (Optional)

 Jordan River, Beit Shean, Jericho, Qumran & Jerusalem

 We will stop at the Jordan River as we leave the lush greens of the Galilee and see the brown hues of the Judean desert.
 During our drive, we will stop at Beit Shean, the huge Roman City built on the ruins of past civilizations.
 Jesus certainly stopped at Jericho on his way to Jerusalem for the Feasts, and we will stop to see the famous ruins dating to the times of Joshua and the Israelites.
 We will continue our day at Qumran, the site of the discovery of the Dead Sea Scrolls.
 There will be time to discuss the significance of the Scrolls and address the question as to whether or not John the Baptist or Jesus would have ever visited this desert spiritual headquarters of these people of the “Way.”
 We will also visit the newly discovered tomb of the Teacher or leader of the community and talk about his possible identity.
-We will then take the steep road up to Jerusalem and catch a glimpse of the Holy City before checking into the Leonardo Hotel.
+We will then take the steep road up to Jerusalem and catch a glimpse of the Holy City before checking into our hotel.
 After dinner everyone will be free to wander around or catch up on some sleep.

 Mt of Olives, Bethphage, Gethsemane, Kidron Valley, Mt.
 Zion, Bethlehem, the Shepherd’s fields & the Old City